daniela0321/flare-docs/Content/data-management.md

 Models of these schemes exist at three levels of detail: conceptual (represents the high-level data requirements), logical (represents detailed data requirements), and physical (represents a detailed technical solution).

-### 2.4 Data Storage and Operations
+### 2.8 Data Storage and Operations

 Data Storage and Operations include the design, implementation, and support of stored data, specifically structured data assets.

+### 2.9 Data Integration and Interoperability

+Data Integration and Interoperability is about managing the movement and consolidation of data within and between data stores, applications, and organizations.

-### 2.5 Data Security
+### 2.10 Data Security

 Data Security includes the planning, development and execution of security policies and procedures.
 The specifics of data security differ between countries and industries.

-### 2.6 Data Integration and Interoperability

-Data Integration and Interoperability is about managing the movement and consolidation of data within and between data stores, applications, and organizations.

-### 2.7 Document and Content Management
+### 2.11 Document and Content Management

 Document and Content Management includes controlling the capture, storage, access, and use of data and information stored outside relational databases.
 It is about planning, implementation, and control activities used to manage the lifecycle of this data and information.

-### 2.8 Reference and Master Data
+### 2.12 Reference and Master Data

 Reference and Master Data is about data that is required across business areas, processes, and systems.
 Customer data and product data are examples of master data, location codes and cost center codes are examples of reference data.

 Reference and Master Data Management reduces inconsistencies in data structure and data values between systems – the goal is to enable consistent use of the most accurate, timely, and relevant version of truth about the data.

-### 2.9 Data Warehousing and Business Intelligence

-Data Warehousing and Business Intelligence is about planning, implementation, and control processes to provide decision support data.
-It supports knowledge workers engaged in reporting, query, and analysis.

-### 2.10 Metadata
+### 2.13 Metadata

 A common definition for Metadata is that it is “data about data”, but this is a misleadingly simple definition.